angeiradu/EcoTunfga_-Platform/ecotunga_backend-main/ecotunga_backend-main/README.md

 ## API Documentation

 The API endpoints are organized in the `routes` directory.
 Each route file corresponds to a specific resource or feature of the application.
 For detailed API documentation, please refer to the [API Documentation](docs/api.md).

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the ISC License.